 The Orange Holiday Europe plan is good because it gives you a lot of mobile data for a decent price but the only possible drawback is the 14-day validity period — which doesn’t matter if your trip is less than two weeks.
 That said, you can buy an extra 10GB of credit after the two weeks are up for around $25.

-If you need less data and want to save a little money, check out the $30 Orange Holiday data plan that gives you 15GB of data for 14 days.
+If you’re a light data user and want to save a little money, check out the $30 Orange Holiday data plan that gives you 15GB of data for 14 days.

 Three UK PAYG AIO15

 Three UK is another large European mobile carrier and their PAYG AIO15 plan is a good value for people who don’t need the 20GB offered by the Orange Holiday Europe plan.
 I like how the plan has a validity period of 30 days so it’s good for longer trips.

 - PRICE: $30